RHS Growing Guides

 Rhubarb can be bought either in pots or as dormant bare-root plants known as crowns.
 Both are planted in a similar way, although the timing may vary:

-• Containerised plants – are sold all year round for planting at any time, although spring or autumn are best.
+• Container-grown plants – are sold all year round for planting at any time, although spring or autumn are best.
 Avoid planting in very hot, dry weather

-• Bare-root crowns – are only available from mid-autumn to early spring and should be planted straight away, ideally in November or December
+• Bare-root crowns – are generally available from November to March and should be planted soon after you receive them

-Prepare the planting site by digging in two bucketfuls of well-rotted manure per square metre/yard.
-Then dig a planting hole that’s just a little larger than the roots.
+Dig a planting hole that’s just a little wider than the root system.
 Position the plant so the tip of the crown, or the point where the leaves emerge, is just above the soil surface.
 Back-fill around the roots with soil, firm in, then water well.
-If planting more than one, space them 75–90cm (30–36in) apart.
+If planting more than one, space them 75–90cm (30–35in) apart.
 For more planting tips, see our guide below.

 Related RHS Guides